dalenewman/Cfg-NET/README.md

     }
 }</code></pre>

-If you (by providing a default) or your configuration doesn't provide a value, your property's `get` is invoked; hoping a default value is provided.
+Your property's `get` and `set` are invoked during the loading, modifying, and validation process.
+So any code you have in here will be executed.

-If there is a value, `toLower` or `toUpper` is enforced.
-Then, your property's `set` is invoked.
-Then, your property's `get` is invoked to retrieve the *possibly* updated value.
+<a name="PreValidate"></a>
 ###Overriding PreValidate()

-If you want to quietly modify the configuration, you may override `PreValidate()` like this:
+If you want to modify the configuration before validation, you may override `PreValidate()` like this:

 <pre class="prettyprint" lang="csharp"><code>protected override void PreValidate() {